kikinit/mddoc-toolkit/README.md

 ## API Documentation

-Here is the API documentation for the public methods and getter properties in your library, formatted for inclusion in a README file.
+Here is the API documentation for the mddoc-toolkit library.

 ### Convenience Functions